Noiseyguest/Russian-Roulette-Super-Simple/README.md

 # Russian-Roulette-Super-Simple
-A super simple two player russian roulette game where the trigger is pulled via left-click of the mouse.
+It's a super simple two-player Russian roulette game where the trigger is pulled via left click of the mouse.